Sydneychick2748/SQL-Employee-Tracker/README.md

 package.json

-To set up the environment in the terminal you will need the following: npm init -y to create a package.son file to store your dependenices.
+To set up the environment in the terminal you will need the following: npm init -y to create a package.son file to store your dependencies.

 npm i inquirer to interact with the user via the command-line.